Laem Chabang, Bangkok’s Cruise Port

 Disembarking – This is a working industrial port without a cruise ship pier.
 Disembarking varies by the individual ships gangway design and a steep ramp or even stairs can be encountered.
 For passengers using wheelchairs there can be a difficult time disembarking.

 Port City Characteristics – This port is a working port providing a number of obstacles to walking out.
 Usually taxis and vans are allowed onto the docks which helps if you have a destination in mind.
-Outside the port wheelchair infrastructure is typical of large cities.
+Outside the port wheelchair infrastructure is typical of large Asian cities.
 The waterfront and near port area has moderate inclines in sidewalks but the city itself can be more difficult.
 Intersection crosswalks may have curbs or other wheelchair obstacles.

 Transportation